Enterprise glossary, terms, and definitions platform

 Make every definition accountable with business owners, content stewards, review context, and structured metadata that reflects how enterprise teams actually work.

-Use tenant-defined fields, aliases, categories, and search-friendly structure so teams can find the right meaning before process or data diverge.
+Use tenant-defined fields, aliases, categories, and search-friendly structure so teams can find the right term or definition before process or data diverge.

 Route people to the correct workspace